-The Commission comprises a Chair, members with widespread expertise in planning, urban design, construction, economics and public policy and an ex officio representative from the Department for Trade and Investment.
+The Commission comprises a Chair, members with widespread expertise in planning, urban design, construction, economics and public policy and an ex officio representative from the Department for Housing and Urban Development.

 Members of the Commission share expertise across a broad range of disciplines that span the planning sector to ensure they have the knowledge and representation to make informed decisions.
 These areas include:

-The State Planning Commission’s Chairperson, Mr Craig Holden, was appointed in November 2021 replacing Ms Helen Dyer.
-Prior to this appointment Mr Holden had been a Commission member since November 2018.
+The State Planning Commission’s Chairperson, Mr Craig Holden, was appointed in November 2021, prior to this appointment Mr Holden had been a Commission member since November 2018.

 Mr Craig Holden